 Polyurethane barriers against radon gas

-As an alternative to ventilation, different studies have proved the value of polyurethane barriers as a solution against radon gas.
+Different studies have proven the effectiveness of polyurethane barriers as a solution against radon gas, which can be an alternative to ventilation.
 The results obtained are an example of the watertightness provided by this material.

-This graph shows how, from an initial situation of presence of radon gas of 39,385 Bq / m3 in the basement and of 6,855 Bq / m3 on the first floor (number 00 of the graph), a reduction to 1,446 Bq / m3 and 434 Bq / m3 is respectively obtained by applying a polyurethane anti-radon barrier with density 1,000kg / m3 (number 10 of the graph).
+Initially, this graph shows the presence of radon gas measuring 39,385 Bq/m3 in the basement and 6,855 Bq/m3 on the first floor (number 00 of the graph).
+After applying a polyurethane anti-radon barrier with density 1,000 kg/m3 (number 10 of the graph), we can see a reduction to 1,446 Bq/m3 and 434 Bq/m3 respectively.

 (And let's not forget that, unlike air extractions or ventilations, polyurethane also offers thermal insulation function).